paulkmiller/FEWD/00_basics/slides/slides.md

 ## Class Environment

-*   Ask us lots of questions!
+*   Ask me lots of questions!
 *   Ask each other lots of questions!
 *   Let's keep it light.
-*   I accept Doughnuts as tribute.

 ---